Get insider access

 Lock Indicator Caps, Scroll & Num lock

-"Tachyon Mode" disables your RGB lighting effects in order to optimize for input speed.
-It does reduce the latency overall when enabled, but it can cause some stability issues if you enable the mode while using analog controls.
+"Tachyon Mode" disables your RGB lighting effects to optimize for input speed.
+It reduces the latency overall when enabled but can cause stability issues if you enable the mode while using analog controls.
 While you can't program full macros on this keyboard, it does have two multi-input features.
-The "Dynamic Keystroke" feature allows you to program up to four actions to different levels of the keypress, while the "Mod Tap" feature allows you to program up to two actions per key.
+The "Dynamic Keystroke" feature allows you to program up to four actions to different levels of the keypress, while the "Mod Tap" feature lets you program up to two actions per key.
 With the Mod Tap feature, you register the first action by tapping the key and the second action by pressing and holding the key.
-There's a "Rapid Trigger Mode" that dynamically changes the actuation and reset point of your keypresses, to reduce any travel time between repeated keypresses.
+There's a "Rapid Trigger Mode" that dynamically changes the actuation and reset point of your keypresses to reduce any travel time between repeated keypresses.

 Design